Verizon Wireless to pay $8.5 billion dividend to its owners

 | NEW YORK

-NEW YORK Verizon Wireless said on Monday that its board agreed to pay a total dividend of $8.5 billion (5.4 billion pounds) to its two parent companies, Verizon Communications and Vodafone Group Plc.
+NEW YORK Verizon Wireless said on Monday that its board agreed to pay a total dividend of $8.5 billion to its two parent companies, Verizon Communications (VZ.N) and Vodafone Group Plc (VOD.L).

 The announcement follows months of investor speculation as to whether Verizon Wireless would pay a dividend this year.